brendondalaba/tldr-bible/src/content/bible/44-acts.md

 ---
 title: 'Acts'
-description: 'The birth and growth of the early church'
+description: 'The God Who Empowers His People'
+verse: '"But you will receive power when the Holy Spirit comes on you; and you will be My witnesses…" — Acts 1:8'
 genre: 'History'
 group: 'Church History'
 ---